Introduction

 Figure 1 shows this behaviour of dielectric constant εd as extracted from four different experimental data in the 0–100°C temperature range.
 These data were obtained over a long period of time.
 Note that the transition between the two behaviours close to 60°C is clear but not well-delimited.

-Image result for Temperature dependence of the dielectric constant at 0.1 MPa in the temperature range 25–90°C
+⇧Figure 1 Temperature dependence of the dielectric constant at 0.1 MPa in the temperature range 25–90°C (see online version for colours)

-Figure 1 Temperature dependence of the dielectric constant at 0.1 MPa in the temperature range 25–90°C (see online version for colours)
+⇧Figure 1 Temperature dependence of the dielectric constant at 0.1 MPa in the temperature range 25–90°C (see online version for colours)

 Assuming that a Curie-Weiss law holds for water in this temperature range, the dipole moment of liquid water µ was determined for both temperature intervals [10].
 Thus, we find in the low-temperature range 0–60°C a value of µ1 ≈ 2.3 Ds, which is close to the value for ice.
 We also calculate, in the temperature interval 60–100°C, a value of µ2 ≈ 1.8 Ds, which is comparable to that reported for the vapour phase [10].
 This suggests that there are of two states in bulk liquid water that differ in the amount of their dipole moment.
 Unfortunately, a correlation between the dipole moment and the microscopic structure of these two states has not yet been determined.